mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Commit.
 In the event that a valid proposal is omitted from the next Commit, and that proposal is still valid in the current epoch, the sender of the proposal MAY resend it after updating it to reflect the current epoch.

-Proposals with a non-default proposal type MUST NOT be included in a commit unless the proposal type is supported by all the members of the group that will process the Commit (i.e., not including any members being added or removed by the Commit).

 A member of the group MAY send a Commit that references no proposals at all, which would thus have an empty `proposals` vector.
 Such